Maximize Your CSS with Compass and Sass

 Further Reading: Compass Helper Functions

-Alright, we have discussed quite a lot about Compass today and as you can see it’s really a powerful tool and let us write CSS in a more elegant way.
+We’ve covered a lot about Compass today, and as you can see, it’s an incredibly powerful tool that allows us to write CSS more elegantly and efficiently.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail